 6. Environmentally Friendly

 Saltwater systems are generally considered more environmentally friendly than traditional chlorine-based systems.
 They reduce the need for chemical storage and transportation, minimizing the associated environmental impact.
-Additionally, saltwater pools require fewer chemicals and reduce the discharge of chlorinated water into the environment.
+Additionally, saltwater pools require fewer chemicals and reduce the discharge of chlorinated waste into the environment.

 Cons of Saltwater Systems for Above Ground Pools